 Start the new Zabbix agent.
 Check log files to see if the agent has started successfully.

-Minor upgrade procedure using sources is almost the same as major upgrade procedure.
-It means for example upgrading from Zabbix 3.4.0 to 3.4.x.
-It is required to execute the same actions as during the major upgrade.
-The only difference is that during minor upgrade no changes to the database are made.
+When upgrading between minor versions of 3.4.x (for example from 3.4.1 to 3.4.3) it is required to execute the same actions for server/proxy/agent as during the upgrade between major versions.
+The only difference is that when upgrading between minor versions no changes to the database are made.